plone/training/angular/angular.rst

 Angular SDK For Plone
 =====================

-In this part you will:
+In this training you will:

 * Create a static site with Angular,
 * Display contents stored in Plone and retrieved using the REST API,